 Hi, I'm Ben and this is my story...

 My mother often joked that I would become a medical doctor and cure her cancer.
-Although medicine is not the path I am on now, she sowed a seed.
+Although medicine is not the path I took, she sowed a seed.
 She was diagnosed with stage four metastatic breast cancer when I was nine and fought for her life for the next six years before she passed.
 Often my mother would share details with me of the procedures and treatments she was undergoing, leading me to ask many questions that she could not answer.
 This was unsatisfying.
 Both as a coping mechanism and from the influence of a science teacher who encouraged me to use research to answer my ‘unanswerables’, I began to seek out answers to my questions by reading and doing my own research.
 I, in turn, would share what I learned with my mother.
-In my own small way, I felt I was doing what I could to help her and, in the process, I was laying the groundwork for my current path as a doctoral student in Biology.
+In my own small way, I felt I was doing what I could to help her and, in the process, I laid the groundwork for my future.

 As a first-generation college student, I was fortunate to have teachers and mentors to introduce me to paths outside of medicine that could allow me to pursue my interests as a career.
 I applied to the University of Rochester with their direction and suggestion, where research experiences abounded, and I earned a B.S. in Ecology and Evolutionary Biology.
 This included a cascade of incredibly fortunate events, including becoming a McNair Post-baccalaureate Scholar and having a chance to study abroad on the Galápagos Islands, that have culminated in my entry into a doctoral program at the University of New Mexico.
 This path has cemented my own belief in the importance of mentorship, and that access to equitable education is a crucial component to breaking cycles of poverty.